Oklahoma Prenuptial Agreement

 Attorney-drafted from scratch: $1,500–$5,000+ per side.
 The smarter approach: start with our free Oklahoma template, draft any changes with an AI like Claude, then hire an attorney only to review and assist with signing.
 The bill should be around $500 per side.

-Any one of three grounds is sufficient: (1) involuntary execution — fraud, duress, or coercion (proven by clear and convincing evidence); (2) failure of all three Burgess factors simultaneously — meaning no fair provision AND no full disclosure AND no general knowledge of the other's worth; or (3) terms that promote or encourage divorce.
-The Burgess test works in favor of enforcement — satisfying any one of its three alternatives is enough to uphold the agreement, which is why Griffin enforced a prenup where disclosed asset values were vastly understated, because the wife had general knowledge of the husband's wealth.
+Two paths to invalidity.
+First, involuntary execution — fraud, duress, or coercion, proven by clear and convincing evidence.
+Second, failure of all three Burgess factors simultaneously — meaning no fair provision AND no full disclosure AND no general knowledge of the other's worth.
+The Burgess test works in favor of enforcement: satisfying any one of its three alternatives is enough to uphold the agreement.
+That is why Griffin enforced a prenup where disclosed asset values were vastly understated — the wife had general knowledge of the husband's wealth.
+Terms that promote or encourage divorce may also be struck.
 Leave child custody and support out entirely.

-Not technically, but independent counsel for both sides is the strongest protection against a voluntariness challenge, and courts consider the opportunity to consult counsel when evaluating whether execution was free.
-Oklahoma also specifically notes that fraud is "exceedingly hard to prove" — so the main risk is disclosure and voluntariness, both of which are substantially mitigated by having attorneys.
+Not technically, but independent counsel for both sides is the strongest protection against a voluntariness challenge.
+Oklahoma courts consider the opportunity to consult counsel when evaluating whether execution was free — Griffin specifically noted the wife had legal representation as a factor supporting enforcement.
+The main risks are disclosure and voluntariness, both of which are substantially mitigated by having attorneys.
 Use the template to cut drafting costs — don't skip the attorney.

 Yes.
 Oklahoma is an equitable distribution state under Okla.
 Stat. tit.
 43 § 121 — courts divide marital property based on what they consider fair, not automatically 50/50.
+Without a prenup, a judge has broad discretion over your property.
 A prenup overrides this.
-One critical Oklahoma nuance: a prenup can protect your separate premarital property, but courts have held it cannot bar equitable division of property that was jointly acquired through the efforts of both spouses during the marriage (Taylor, Griffin).
+Separate premarital property is generally protected even without a prenup, but a prenup makes the classification explicit and avoids litigation over what counts as "marital" versus "separate" — especially for assets that appreciate during the marriage or get commingled.

 Sign 60+ days before the wedding.
 Give your spouse at least two weeks to review with their own attorney.
-Oklahoma has no statutory minimum, but close-to-wedding signing invites duress claims.
+Oklahoma has no statutory minimum, but close-to-wedding signing invites duress claims — and since Oklahoma requires fraud to be proven by clear and convincing evidence, avoiding any appearance of pressure matters.
 Contact an attorney 4–6 months before the wedding.
 Best practice: sign before proposing — no time pressure, and you'll be confident in whom you are choosing to marry.

 Matter of Estate of Burgess, 646 P.2d 623 (1982) established the three-part test Oklahoma courts apply to determine whether a prenup is enforceable.
 It works in the disjunctive — satisfying any one of the three alternatives is sufficient to uphold the agreement: (1) the prenup makes fair and reasonable provision for the challenging spouse; OR (2) there was full, fair, and frank financial disclosure before signing; OR (3) the challenging spouse had generally accurate knowledge of the other's worth.
 In Griffin, asset values disclosed at $2.5 million (actual value $12–29 million) were still sufficient because the wife knew generally how wealthy the husband was from their relationship.
 The practical takeaway: thorough financial disclosure is your strongest protection, and it doesn't require perfection — substantial accuracy satisfies the test.